 Morgan Stanley is a global financial services firm with operations in all major financial markets around the world.
 The Firm's LCR will fluctuate over time in response to changes in our liquidity risk profile, market conditions, client and counterparty behavior, liquidity risk management limits, monetary policy, legal or regulatory developments, or other factors in the markets in which we operate.
 Volatility may be material and under some circumstances may result in a ratio of less than 100 percent.

-The decrease in the LCR in the current quarter is due to higher average outflows, particularly those related to secured funding with remaining maturities of less than 30 days.
-As of March 31, 2021, the Firm, MSBNA and MSPBNA are compliant with the minimum required LCR of 100%.
+The Firm's average LCR was largely unchanged over the prior quarter.
+As of June 30, 2021, the Firm, MSBNA and MSPBNA are compliant with the minimum required LCR of 100%.